 The work of a flushing spaniel/gundog is very dissimilar to any of the “jobs” that Kooikers were originally selected for, and breeders do not test or select dogs on their aptitudes for field work – simply because Kooikers are not meant to be flushing spaniels any more than a border collie or an American bulldog would be.
 I chose these breeds as examples here because I have seen both work successfully as gundogs, which is equally surprising as a Kooiker excelling at this work.
 But this illustrates: Kooikers (like these other breeds!) are not stupid dogs, and bird work, like any “dog job,” is a series of trainable steps – so it is accomplishable for a talented Kooiker and a dedicated trainer.
 It is a very different approach than one would take to train another breed of spaniel, or retriever, or pointer.
 The trainer must assume (correctly!) that any given individual Kooiker will have no innate instinct for bird work.
 I’m sure you have seen the videos on social media of 6-week-old pointers freezing and pointing at a bird wing on a fishing pole, or tiny retriever puppies working their hardest to retrieve a dummy or a bumper.
 Naïve young Kooikers simply don’t exhibit behaviors like this – and why would they?
 But this means that training a Kooiker is less about shaping and expanding existing instincts and talents – as it would be for most gundogs – as teaching each individual behavior from the ground up.
 While I personally find this training pleasantly challenging and rewarding, I have a high tolerance for failure: it won’t change my life significantly if my Kooiker does not turn out to be a good dog to hunt with – that’s not why I got Kooikers!
 However, for most hunters, a hunting dog is a valuable tool without which their lifestyle and hunting style cannot proceed, and that is why so many breeds of hunting dog have been developed so highly, with such strong instincts that training is minimized.
 Kooikers also don’t tend to respond well to harsh or negative training, and the vast majority of gundog training methods even today are based on traditional techniques that work well for other breeds, specifically force-fetch (conditioned retrieve) and the use of an electronic collar.
 And this is the danger of treating Kooikers like any other gundog – the training required to bring them to even a fraction of the proficiency of a young pointer or retriever is so significant that any serious hunter would burn out on the breed long before their dog is near field-ready.
 And this is why I think it is mildly dangerous to allow them in AKC spaniel tests and to create a market for less-than-scrupulous breeders to sell them as field dogs.
 While they can be in theory, it is only a tiny minority that may succeed with the right trainer, and serious hunters accustomed to more-traditional breeds are likely to find frustration with such a “soft” breed lacking the instinct and birdy drive common to all other gundogs.

 Kooikers also have a number of physical limitations that make them less than ideal American gundogs.
-I personally would not hunt ducks or waterfowl with a Kooiker.
-While I think a good dog could do the work, Kooikers are not large dogs – recall the standard for females is 15″ and males 16″ at the shoulder, with an inch and a half leeway either side of ideal height.
+I personally do not hunt ducks or waterfowl with a Kooiker – recall the standard for females is 15″ and males 16″ at the shoulder, with an inch and a half leeway either side of ideal height.
 This is approximately the size of a cocker spaniel, but Kooikers have lighter frames even than cockers and weigh less, even with similar heights.
-Although I do train with dead ducks, large water-logged mallards will weigh a significant percentage of my boy’s 26 lb body weight, and in rough and/or cold water and terrain, I think it’s unnecessarily risky to ask a small, slightly-built dog to do the work better accomplished by something like a labrador.
+Large water-logged mallards will weigh a significant percentage of a Kooiker’s body weight, and in rough and/or cold water and terrain, I think it’s unnecessarily risky to ask a small, slightly-built dog to do the work better accomplished by something like a Labrador.
 Notice a lab is at least twice the size of a Kooiker and of a different build more suited to the physicality of the work.
-While swimming and retrieving bumpers with Kooikers might be fun, I think actual duck hunting with the breed is an unnecessary risk.
-Similarly, there are certain hunting situations and locations where hunters favor bigger dogs – many of my upland hunting peers in the inland West have serious concerns about snakebites and run-ins with wild predators.
+While swimming and retrieving bumpers with Kooikers might be fun, I would not be comfortable duck hunting with the breed.
+Similarly, there are certain hunting situations and locations where hunters favor bigger dogs – many of my upland hunting peers in the inland West have serious concerns about snakebites, quills, and run-ins with wild predators.
 A taller dog runs less risk of death if bitten by a snake in the leg than the head or body, but a shorter dog is at a survival disadvantage in the same situation.
 Especially if one hunts wilderness far from transportation and veterinary care, one must consider not only the number of miles they expect a dog to hunt (shorter-legged Kooikers will tire after fewer miles hunted than a larger gundog) but also the ease of rescue in case of emergency.

 Casper’s Hunting Style